 In serious vehicle accidents, the value of the case also varies considerably.
 Depending on the extent of the injuries, an individual may be entitled to compensation for all the components listed above.

-Mental and emotional distress compensation are typically awarded in serious injury cases.
-In order to establish compensable mental and emotional injuries, the injured individual should have treated with a doctor to document the mental and emotional distress s/he has gone through as a result of his or her injuries.
+Mental and emotional distress compensation is typically awarded in serious injury cases.
+In order to establish compensable mental and emotional injuries, the injured individual should have been treated by a doctor to document the mental and emotional distress s/he has gone through as a result of his or her injuries.

 Diminished capacity to enjoy life is awarded in only serious accidents.
 This is the situation where the injury permanently capacitates the individual to the extent that their activities of daily living, i.e. bathing, dressing, etc., are affected as a result of the accident.
 Accordingly, the individual’s capacity to enjoy life has been lessened.